 Once in the directory, scripts cannot be automatically updated and any additional ones will be lost when you upgrade your server installation.
 Therefore, we recommend you use a Github repository to manage your scripts.
 If you are not familiar with using git, you can use the GitHub app for your OS (available for Mac and Windows but not Linux).
 The basic workflow is:

-- · fork our omero-user-script repository - clone it in your lib/scripts directory save the scripts you want to use into the appropriate sub-directory in your cloned location lib/scripts/YOUR SCRIPTS
+- · fork our omero-user-script repository - · clone it in your lib/scripts directory

 '''

 cd lib/scripts;

 git clone git@github.com:YOURGITUSERNAME/omero-user-scripts.git YOUR_SCRIPTS

 '''